NannyML/nannyml/docs/glossary.rst

         create appropriate drift measures.

     Partition
-        A column that tells us what partition the data is in.
-We will expect data be in one of two partitions.
+        A partition is a subset of the data used to monitor a model.
+NannyML expects the provided data to be in one of two partitions.

         The first one is called the ``reference`` partition.
 It contains all the observations for a period with an *accepted* level of performance.
 It most likely also includes ``target`` data.

         The second partition is the ``analysis`` partition.
 It contains the observations you want NannyML to analyse.
-        It is likely that performance here will be (partially) estimated.
+        In the absence of targets performance in the analysis partition can be estimated.

         NannyML needs the partition information to understand which data it can use as a reference to compare other periods by.